pablovin/ChefsHatGYM/README.md

 The [Chef’s Hat Player’s Club](https://github.com/pablovin/ChefsHatPlayersClub) is a collection of ready-to-use artificial agents.
 Each of these agents were implemented, evaluated, and discussed in specific peer-reviewed publications and can be used at any time.
 If you want your agent to be included in the Player’s Club, send us a message.

+## Nova

+[Nova](https://github.com/nathaliarcauas/Nova) is a dynamic game narrator, used to describe and comment a Chef`s Hat game.

 ### Chef`s Hat Play

 Comming soon...